 Go to: Observatories

-Reports on civil liberties, EU and national policies and practice mdae up of own work and key material from other sources - on average 50 articles are published weekly.
+Reports on civil liberties, EU and national policies and practice mdae up of own work and key material from other sources.

 Go to: Statewatch News

 In-depth examinations of key issues in the fields of migration, policing, secrecy, surveillance, privacy and more.

 We engage in research projects investigating key civil liberties issues and finding ways to resolve them.
 In recent years we have worked with the EU Justicia Network, observing EU standards on procedural rights and rights of victims of crime; the SECILE project, gathering and analysing all the EU's adopted counter-terrorism measures since 2001; undertaken media analysis of asylum and refugee stories for the Ethical Journalism Network; examined the transparency and accountability of EU agencies; and investigated the growth and development of biometric identity initiatives in the EU.

 The Statewatch European Monitoring and Documentation Centre (SEMDOC) tracked every measure, proposed and adopted, in the field of EU justice and home affairs policy from 1993 to 2019.
 It contains a legislative observatory of past, current and future JHA measures.